SrslyKail/QDS-Hack-Happy-Thoughts/README.md

 - Polina Omelyantseva

 ## Resources

-- Placeholder images for default cards.
 - PHSA resources for links and information.
+- Animista for CSS animations enhancements.